 Most online mattress brands will ship for free anywhere in the contiguous U.S., and some extend this offer to Alaska and Hawaii.
-The mattress will be compressed and delivered to your doorstep.
+The mattress will be compressed, shrink-wrapped, and shipped as a “mattress in a box” before being delivered to your doorstep.
 A large number of companies also offer White Glove delivery for an extra cost, which includes in-home setup and old mattress removal – though a handful of brands offer free White Glove delivery, as well.

 All mattresses come with some sort of warranty, and most cover the product for at least 10 years.
 If the warranty is non-prorated, then you won’t pay much (if anything) to have a defective mattress repaired or replaced.
 If the warranty is partially prorated, replacing the mattress will cost you a percentage of the original sticker price after you’ve owned the bed for a few years.

 Defects covered under warranty may include sagging or body impressions in the surface that measure to a certain depth (usually 0.5 to 1.5 inches), manufacturing flaws that cause the materials to deteriorate prematurely, and defects associated with the mattress cover.